Inter-Group Association of

 Mail your check, payable to New York Inter-Group, $125 per ticket (a table seats 10 and costs $1,250), to the office.
 Please clearly identify the check payment for Bill W. Dinner tickets.
 Include with your check your name, telephone number, full address (including apartment number) and zip code.
 The office will mail your tickets and receipt.
-Tickets are also available for purchase at the office, Monday through Friday, 9:00am to 6:00pm and on Saturday from 9:00am to 3:00pm or Email Committee@NYIntergroup.org for more information.
+Tickets are also available for purchase at the office, Monday through Friday, 9:00am to 5:00pm or email Committee@NYIntergroup.org for more information.

 Antun's Restaurant, located at 96-43 Springfield Boulevard, Queens Village.

-43. How do purchase tickets to the Corrections & Treatment Facilities Committee Literature Fund Dinner?
+41. How do I go about buying tickets to the Corrections & Treatment Facilities Committee Literature Fund Dinner?

-Tickets can be bought at the Inter-Group office weekdays between 9:00am and 6:00pm or by mail by sending your check to the Inter-Group office.
-Make checks payable to New York Inter-Group and include name, address (with apartment number), zip code and telephone number.
-The ticket(s) and a receipt will be mailed to you or email Committee@NYIntergroup.org for more information.
+Tickets can be purchased at the Inter-Group office weekdays between 9:00am and 6:00pm or by mail by sending your check to the Inter-Group office.
+Make checks payable to New York Inter-Group and include name, address (with apartment number), and zip code and telephone number.
+The ticket(s) and a receipt will be mailed to you.
+Contact Committee@NYIntergroup.org for more information.

 No. Our contract with the restaurant requires that we provide an attendance quantity guarantee several days prior to the event.

 Phone an Inter-Group staff member to inform of your interest.
-The staff member will give your name and phone number to the Chair of the Literature Fund Dinner/Dance Committee or email CTFC@NYIntergroup.org
+The staff member will give your name and phone number to the Chair of the Literature Fund Dinner/Dance Committee.
+You can also email CTFC@NYIntergroup.org.

 The Corrections & Treatment Facilities Committee Literature Fund is made up of contributions received from groups and individual members designated by the donors to pay for A.A. pamphlets and New York area Meeting Books, to be distributed by the Corrections & Treatment Facilities Committee at institutional meetings.
 The net proceeds of the annual Literature Fund Dinner/Dance are also put into this fund.